 (a) Definitions.
-As used in this rule:
+In this rule:

 (A) authorized to practice medicine in any state or nation;

-(B) licensed or certified by the State of Texas in the diagnosis, evaluation or treatment of any mental or emotional disorder;
+(B) licensed or certified by the State of Texas in the diagnosis, evaluation, or treatment of any mental or emotional disorder;

 (C) involved in the treatment or examination of drug abusers; or